 Course of treatment for deficiency depends on the cause.
 If the deficiency is caused due to malabsoprtion, B12 replacement in the form of injections and vitamin tablets will be necessary.
 If it is caused due to lack of the nutrient in the diet, a diet rich in the vitamin is recommended.

 Foods rich in Vitamin B12:

-A person requires 1 ?g of vitamin B12 a day.
+A person requires The recommended daily intake (RDI) for vitamin B12 is 2.4 mcg.
 The food sources which are rich in this vitamin are:

 Include milk products, eggs, fish and fortified cereals in your diet to avoid deficiency.
 In case of severe deficiency, meet a doctor to get the right treatment.